b4rtik/metasploit-execute-assembly/README.md

 PID

 Pid to inject.
 If different from 0 the module does not create a new process but uses the existing process identified by the PID parameter.

+PPID

+Process Identifier for PPID spoofing when creating a new process.
+(0 = no PPID spoofing)

 PROCESS